fr3qu3ncy/mct-button-box/README.md

 ## Sim Racing Game Integration

-This button box is designed for use with a simrig in sim racing games.
+This button box is designed for use with a Sim-Rig in sim racing games.
 After connecting the Arduino Micro to your PC:

 1. **Open your sim racing game** and go to the controls or key bindings menu.
 2. **Assign each button** on the button box to your desired in-game actions (e.g., headlights, pit limiter, radio, etc.) by pressing the physical button when prompted by the game.
-3. **Latching Buttons (I & J)**: These are designed for functions like turn indicators.
-Since they latch, pressing once will activate the indicator, pressing again will deactivate it—just like a real car's indicator switch.
+3. **Latching Buttons (I & J)**: These are designed for functions like turn indicators, using a 3-way toggle switch.
+When you switch to the "on" position, a key press is sent; when you switch back to "off", the key press is sent again.
+This mimics the behaviour of indicator switches found in GT race cars, where toggling the switch activates or deactivates the indicator.

 ## Notes

-- All buttons should be momentary push buttons except I and J, which can be latching switches.
+- All buttons should be momentary push buttons except I and J, which can be latching or toggle switches.
 - The board must be connected to a computer via USB for HID functionality.

 For more details, see the source code in [`sketch_aug1a/sketch_aug1a.ino`](sketch_aug1a/sketch_aug1a.ino).